drg49/Cats-vs-Dogs-Image-Classification/README.md

 - Example: **cats/cat1.jpg → label 0** (since cats is first alphabetically), then **dogs/dog1.jpg → label 1**

-<br>Using `DataLoader`, cat & dog images are placed into batches of 32 for better performance.
+<br>Using `DataLoader`, cat & dog images are placed into batches of **32** for better performance.
+GPUs often handle powers of 2 efficiently (16, 32, 64, 128…), 32 is a good choice here.